"the trinity" heresy

 "For there are three that bear witness in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
 And there are three that bear witness in earth, the Spirit, and the water, and the blood: and these three agree in one."

 Perhaps it should be noted here that the well-informed "traditional church believer" rarely quotes this passage to support a belief in "the trinity", although it is the only place in the Bible where its adherents appear to have any shred of backing for their strange theory.
 Why is this so?
 It is because the words from "in heaven" to "on earth" (inclusive) are a human interpolation.
-They are not found in any of the oldest manuscripts, i.e. before the 15th Century AD.
-The 'Jerusalem Bible', the 'New International Version', and the 'Schofield Annotated Bible' include the original text and add an explanatory note in the margin.
+They are not found in any of the oldest Greek manuscripts, i.e. before the 15th Century AD.
+The 'Jerusalem Bible', the 'New International Version', and the 'Scofield Annotated Bible' include the original text and add an explanatory note in the margin.
 The 'Revised Version' simply omits the spurious text.
 A typical note appears in Scofield: "Almost everyone agrees that v.
 7 is not authentic."

 'The [Roman Catholic] Bible for Latin America' expresses the passage in this way: "There are, then, three who bear witness: the Spirit, the water and the blood, and the three agree in the same".
-The "New King James Version" renders the text like this: "Because there are three who bear witness: The Spirit, the water and the blood.
+The 'New King James Version' renders the text like this: "Because there are three who bear witness: The Spirit, the water and the blood.
 And these three agree."
 Neither Dr. James Moffatt, nor Farrar Fenton, nor Dr. R. F. Weymouth, nor Dr. Robert Young, include this text in their translation.
 Such words do not appear in the oldest Greek manuscripts, namely, the Vatican Manuscript No. 1209, nor the Sinaitic Manuscript, nor the Syriac.
 They are not found in any of the Arabic, Ethiopian, Coptic, Sahadic, Armenian or Slavic manuscripts.

 (this page to be continued)